JenStrong/thermostat/README.md

 Key Learning Objectives from this Project:
   1. Using Jasmine to Test-Drive Development of a thermostat
   2. Using HTML/CSS to create a user interface on the web
-  3. Using jQuery to build interactive functionality into a webpage
+  3. Using jQuery to build interactive functionality into a web page

 ## How it Works